VKCOM/kphp/docs/kphp-internals/developing-and-extending-kphp/contributing-to-kphp.md

 ## The release cycle

-All development takes place [on Github]({{site.url_github_kphp}}).
+All development takes place [on GitHub]({{site.url_github_kphp}}).
 The "Issues" tab is a public issue tracker, also VK.com has a private one.

 The *master* branch is protected for direct pushing, all changes are made using pull requests.
 Merging is disabled: only squashing and rebasing are allowed to keep a git history linear.

 PRs can be merged only by KPHP maintainers.

 When a PR is merged to the *master* branch, it is automatically tested with CI.
-The CI is not hosted on Github: instead, a public Github repo is mirrored to private VK.com infrastructure, and all testing and packing are held there.
+The CI is not hosted on GitHub: instead, a public GitHub repo is mirrored to private VK.com infrastructure, and all testing and packing are held there.
 Once in a couple of weeks, VK.com builds all public *.deb* packages — and that's the release point.

 Release versions and .deb package versioning are **not semver** — they are linked to dates and build numbers.
 This is mostly due to historical and internal reasons.